-In May we took the choice to leave the marina, despite there being a 12nm navigation limit at that time, imposed during the easing of lockdown restrictions.
+In May we took the option to leave the marina, despite there being a 12nm navigation limit at that time, imposed during the easing of lockdown restrictions.
 The marina fees were eating large chunks out of our income, after all, we usually only spend a handful of nights in a marina during a typical sailing season in the Med.
 Mentally, we also wanted freedom from land constraints.
 We felt much safer out at anchor than living in a busy city.

 Luckily for us, there are anchorages within the 12nm limit that would provide shelter from both east and west winds.
 And so we headed west for Cabo Tinoso.